microeinhundert/sst-edgedb-trpc-microservices/services/demo/README.md

 # Demo Service

-A demo service with IAM authentication.
+A service for demonstration purposes.